 Whether you’re already an avid veggie gardener or are taking your first tentative steps towards growing your own veg, radishes are a must-have for your containers or garden veg beds.
 Some of the facts about radishes that we’re going to share with you might be things you already knew, but we’re ready to bet there will be at least one or two surprises.
-Join us as we take a closer look at growing radishes in Australia.
+Join us as we take a closer look at 5 fun facts about how to grow radishes in Australia.

 1. Radishes are Easy!

 A lot of people are afraid of failure when they first start growing their own plants from seeds.
 I know the feeling well, even though I’ve been a professional grower for over 20 years.
 Those dried-up-looking seeds: can they really turn into living, growing plants?
-Of course, some plants really are challenging to grow from seeds, but radishes are among the easiest germinators of all.
+Of course, some plants really are challenging to grow from seeds, but radishes have among the easiest germination of all.

 If you are a beginner, set yourself up for some easy wins to help build your confidence.
 Radishes are top of that list.
 I also like them as a way to teach children about growing plants.
 The last thing you want is to disappoint them during their introduction to gardening and growing.
 Chances are good that radishes won’t do that.